Contractor Invoice

 Direct Payment Methods:

-• Credit card processing
+• Credit card processing (with reasonable fees)

-• ACH transfers
+• ACH transfers (my preferred method for larger amounts)

-• Digital wallet payments
+• Digital wallet payments (increasingly popular with younger clients)

-• Online banking integration
+• Online banking integration (for seamless payment processing)

 Advanced Features:

-• Recurring billing options
+• Recurring billing options (essential for maintenance contracts)

-• Payment tracking
+• Payment tracking (real-time updates when clients pay)

-• Immediate transaction notifications
+• Immediate transaction notifications (providing peace of mind)

 Automating Your Invoicing Workflow